Vinooj/knowledgeGraph/README_OLLAMA.md

 # GraphRAG looks at Ollama to create text embeddings
 ollama pull nomic-embed-text

-# granite4 is very small model from IBM you can use
-# use to do a quick test
-# Note: Quality is directly proportional to Model size
-# (and time).
+# Note: I was able to run it locally on my mackbook with
+# IBM's granite4:350m.
+But the quality was not good.
+ollama pull llama3.2

+# Stop ollama deamon if it is already running.
+# Use 'sudo lsof -i :11434' to check and kill the process
+sudo OLLAMA_NUM_PARALLEL=4 OLLAMA_MAX_LOADED_MODELS=4 ollama serve
-ollama run granite4:350m
+ollama run llama3.2

 # Make sure Ollama model is reachable
 curl http://localhost:11434/v1/chat/completions \
   -H "Content-Type: application/json" \
   -d '{
-        "model": "granite4:350m",
+        "model": "llama3.2",
         "messages": [
           {
             "role": "system",